Latent-space variational data assimilation in two-dimensional turbulence: Latent-space data assimilation

 where the encoder $\mathcal{F}_{\mathcal{E}} : \mathbb{R}^{d_{\omega}} \to \mathbb{R}^{d_{\eta}}$ maps the input vorticity snapshot to a low-dimensional representation ($d_{\eta} = 1024$), $\mathcal{W} : \mathbb{R}^{d_{\eta}} \to \mathbb{R}^{d_{\eta}} $ represents a series of four fully-connected, equally-sized linear layers (pure matrix multiplication) within the embedding space, and the decoder $\mathcal{F}_{\mathcal{D}}$ is defined as above.
 The encoder and decoder consist of a series of convolutional dense blocks at varying resolutions.

 To train the networks at $Re = \{40, 100, 400\}$, datasets were generated by sampling long-time trajectories of the flow at every time unit, resulting in datasets with a total number of snapshots $N_S \approx \{6, 10, 10\} \times 10^4$, respectively.
-The networks are then trained to minimise the loss function
+Initial transient periods of 50 time units were discarded from the trajectories, such that the training data is sampled from the turbulent attractor.
+The networks are then trained to minimize the loss function

 where each $\omega^j$ is a full-field snapshot from the training dataset.
-Full details of the IRMAE architecture, training protocol and reconstruction accuracy of \eqref{eq:id_irmae} are provided in the supplementary material.
+Full details of the IRMAE architecture and training protocol and reconstruction accuracy of \eqref{eq:id_irmae} are provided in Appendices \ref{app:irmae_arch} and \ref{app:data_irmae}, respectively.
 For each $Re$ considered, DA was performed on independent trajectories which were never seen during the training of the neural networks.

 Variational DA in latent space requires an first guess of the initial latent representation $\eta_0$.
-This initialisation is obtained by using the aforementioned pre-trained SR network followed by the IRMAE encoder, i.e., $\eta_0 = \mathcal{F}_{\mathcal E} \circ \mathcal{F}_{SR}(m^R_0)$.
+This initialization is obtained by using the aforementioned pre-trained SR network followed by the IRMAE encoder, i.e., $\eta_0 = \mathcal{F}_{\mathcal E} \circ \mathcal{F}_{SR}(m^R_0)$.
 Comparable performance can be achieved by training a fully-connected network to map directly from measurement space to the IRMAE latent space.